codepath/android-debugging-exercises/exercise1/README.md

 </RelativeLayout>
 ```

-2. Let's create a click handler to generate a Toast whenver text is provided:
+2. Create a click handler to generate a Toast whenver text is provided:

 ```
 public class MainActivity extends Activity {